CiscoDevNet/thousandeyes-cli/CONTRIBUTING.md

 - Review existing pull requests, and testing patches against real existing applications that use `<project name>`.
 - Write a test, or add a missing test case to an existing test.

-Thanks again for your interest on contributing to `<project name>`!
+Thanks again for your interest on contributing to `thousandeyes-cli`!

 :heart: